Geta/EPi.Extensions/README.md

 # Examples

+## Basics

+You can use the GetChildren and GetPage extension methods to easily fetch pages.
+They also have generic overloads.

+    var startPage = ContentReference.StartPage.GetPage<StartPage>();
+    var sections = ContentReference.StartPage.GetChildren<SectionPage>();

 ## Filters

 You can use _FilterForDisplay_ to easily filter out pages that the user shouldn't see.
 Here is an example of how to filter child pages of start page.